Jammy2211/PyAutoLens/README.md

 # PyAutoLens

-PyAutoLens makes it simple to model strong gravitational lenses with complex light and mass profiles.
+PyAutoLens makes it simple to model strong gravitational lenses.
 It is based on the following papers:

 https://arxiv.org/abs/1412.7436<br/>
 https://arxiv.org/abs/1708.07377

+## Contact

+Before using PyAutoLens, I recommend you contact us on our [SLACK channel](https://pyautolens.slack.com/).
+Here, I can give you the latest updates on installation, functionality and the best way to use PyAutoLens for your science case.

+Unfortunately, SLACK is invitation-only, so first send me an [email](https://github.com/Jammy2211) requesting an invite.

 ## Installation